 Entries by Varsityedge

-Varsityedge.com has fielded lots of questions over the years.
+Learn some of the most common athletic recruiting questions we are asked Varsityedge.com has fielded lots of questions over the years.
 Here are some of the more common questions we receive.
-How many scholarships for d1 football?
-Division 1 football teams are allowed to offer 85 athletic scholarships for their entire team and up to 25 new recruits each year.
-There is some discrepancy in football where […]
+How many scholarships are there for d1 football?
+Division 1 football teams are allowed to offer 85 athletic scholarships for their entire team and […]

-To specialize or not to specialize.
+How does specialization play a role in the athletic recruiting process?
+Do I need to specialize?
 I field many questions from parents and recruits via email.
 I often find myself repeating the same line, “what is right for one family is not necessarily right for another family!”
-Specialization is a controversial topic.
-I was a multi-sport athlete and I think it made me a better […]
+Do I need to play one sport in […]